redhat-developer/vscode-openshift-tools/README.md

    * `Service -> Describe` - Describe a Service Type for a selected Component
    * `Service -> Delete` - Delete a Service from an Application

-#### Actions available for a Folder in Explorer view

-   * `New OpenShift Component` - Create an OpenShift component from selected folder

 #### Icons Representation